reynoldsme/yals/DESIGN.md

     * We already provide the link to shorten via the API URL, so why not do both there?
     * In practice, I think it's not unlikely to encounter proxies and load balancers that mutate the Accept header before the request hits the backend service.
       * We don't always directly control the full path between our users and our backend services.
+* How should configs be handled?
+  * Ideally they should be handled by a robust library like [viper](https://github.com/spf13/viper) to easily allow configs to be provided via environment variables (preferable in kubernetes land) or a number of interchangeable machine friendly text formats like JSON or YAML.
+* What about logging?
+  * I think it's reasonable to assume that a service such as this will live behind a reverse proxy which will provide adequate logging of web requests.
+    * Logging to files or even standard error / standard out is really only acceptable if you take the extra step to configure log levels, which I'm considering beyond the scope for this exercise.
+Failing to add configurable log levels can have drastic consequences in the real world.
+      * While not exactly logging, distributed tracing via something like OpenTelemetry is fantastic for getting deeper insight into application performance.